nikogura/nikogura.com/EngineeringStandards.md

 }'
 ```

-**Investigation Automation:**

-The [diagnostic-slackbot](https://github.com/nikogura/diagnostic-slackbot) project demonstrates automated WAF analysis:
-- Slack users trigger investigations via slash commands
-- Bot queries Loki for recent ModSecurity blocks
-- Claude AI analyzes logs and categorizes threats
-- Automated reports identify false positives vs. real attacks
-- Generates whitelisting recommendations for legitimate traffic

-**Key Insight:** Use metrics for real-time alerting and dashboards.
-Use logs for forensic analysis and investigation.
+Use metrics for real-time alerting and dashboards.
+Use logs for forensic analysis.
 Neither is sufficient alone.

-### Prefer Continuous Systems to Jobs
+### Prefer Continuous Services to Jobs

-When possible, prefer services that run continuously over Jobs and CronJobs.
+Prefer services that run continuously over Jobs and CronJobs.

-If you need a periodic task, code the period into the service itself with internal timers.
-This provides easier monitoring via Prometheus rather than using a PushGateway.
+If you need periodic tasks, code the period into the service with internal timers.
+This enables easier Prometheus monitoring without PushGateway.

-Prometheus supports the PushGateway, but the support is limited.
-Prometheus was designed to periodically scrape a long running service.
-Pushing metrics is opposite to the basic Prometheus design philosophy, and therefore it's not always as reliable as scraping.
-The last thing we want is to lose information.
+Prometheus was designed to scrape long-running services.
+Pushing metrics is opposite to its design philosophy and less reliable.

 **Services with internal cron-like tasks must:**
 - Run once on server start (so "kick off now" means "delete the pod")
-- Expose metrics:
-  - Counter for number of runs (with timestamp label)
-  - Counter for failed runs
-  - Counter for successful runs
-  - Gauge showing run duration
+- Expose metrics: run counter, failed runs, successful runs, duration gauge

-### List All Metrics in the README
+### Document Metrics

-The README alone should be sufficient to set up dashboards and alerts.
+The README should be sufficient to set up dashboards and alerts.
 List all metrics and labels.

 ---

 ## Security & Compliance

-### Non-Negotiables
+### Principles

 - Security, compliance, and reliability are non-negotiable
-- Never suggest sharing data with third-party vendors without explicit approval
+- Never share data with third-party vendors without explicit approval
 - Access controls and audit trails are critical
 - Assume every query is logged and auditable
-- Never suggest turning off security controls globally
+- Never disable security controls globally
-- All modifications to security controls must be minimal and closely targeted
+- All security modifications must be minimal and targeted
-- Read-only operations only unless explicitly authorized
+- Default to read-only operations

 ### Investigation Methodology

-**Critical: Don't Assume, Investigate**
+**Don't assume, investigate.**

 - Read the actual code—don't pattern-match to common scenarios
-- If told to examine specific code, READ IT FIRST
+- Examine specific code before making suggestions
-- Organizations often have custom implementations that don't follow typical patterns
+- Organizations have custom implementations that don't follow typical patterns
-- Stop and examine actual implementation before assuming standard patterns

-**Systematic Debugging Process:**
+**Systematic debugging:**
 1. Start with the obvious: recent deployments, known incidents
 2. Check metrics for anomalies
 3. Correlate with logs